BobHarper1/dataportal/README.md

 --------------------------------------
 [TheDetail](http://www.thedetail.tv/articles/about) is an investigative news and analysis website dedicated to in-depth reporting on issues of vital public interest.
 The Detail's core areas of investigation include health, education, politics, justice & crime, government accountability, and the legacy of conflict in Northern Ireland.

-Our goals are to stimulate innovation, promote research, engage public participation in government, increase transparency, inform decision-making and to help organisations tap in to the potential of data as a powerful resource for social change.

 ![alt text](https://www.biglotteryfund.org.uk/global-content/programmes/northern-ireland/-/media/13E816E467914FC4908DC494727F9989.ashx BIG Lottery Fund NI)
 ======================================
 The partnership project is supported by [BIG Lottery Ideas Fund NI](https://www.biglotteryfund.org.uk/funding/search-past-grants/project-details?appid=276676).